-- 7.17 The provisional settlement includes the continuation of the Funding Guarantee and is intended to ensure that all councils will see at least a 3% increase in their Core Spending Power before any decisions about organisational efficiencies, use of reserves or council tax levels. - 7.18 The Funding Guarantee replaced the Lower Tier Services Grant (£1.435m in 2022/23) and repurposed other funding streams.
-Therefore, the value of the allocation should be viewed in the context of the total funding assumed in Core Spending Power as shown earlier in Table I of this report. - 7.19 For Cotswold, the value of the Funding Guarantee is £2.226m for 2024/25 and the assumption in the MTFS is for this to increase to £2.298m for 2025/26.
+- 7.17 The final settlement increased support through the Funding Guarantee and is intended to ensure that all councils will see at least a 4% increase in their Core Spending Power before any decisions about organisational efficiencies, use of reserves or council tax levels. - 7.18 The Funding Guarantee replaced the Lower Tier Services Grant (£1.435m in 2022/23) and repurposed other funding streams.
+Therefore, the value of the allocation should be viewed in the context of the total funding assumed in Core Spending Power as shown earlier in Table I of this report. - 7.19 For Cotswold, the value of the Funding Guarantee is £2.231m for 2024/25 and the assumption in the MTFS is £2.298m for 2025/26.
 Whilst this funding is welcomed, it falls short of mitigating the inflationary pressures on the Council's budget.